Azure/fleet/docs/tutorials/ClusterMigrationDR.md

 ### Results
 After applying the updated `crp.yaml`, the Fleet will schedule the application on the available clusters in WestEurope.
-You can check the status of the CRP to ensure that the application has been successfully migrated and is running in the new region:
+You can check the status of the CRP to ensure that the application has been successfully migrated and is running on the newly selected clusters:
 ```bash
 kubectl get crp crp-migration -o yaml
 ```
-You should see a status indicating that the application is now running in the WestEurope clusters, similar to the following:
+You should see a status indicating that the application is now running in the clusters located in WestEurope, similar to the following:
 #### CRP Status
 ```yaml
 ...